milkycopper/milkycopper/README.md

 - 👋 Hi, I’m @milkycopper
-- 👀 I’m interested in numerical calculation and optimization
+- 👀 I’m interested in numerical calculation and optimization and computer graphics
-- 🌱 I’m currently learning numerical calculation and optimization
+- 🌱 I’m currently learning numerical calculation and optimization and vulkan
 - 📫 How to reach me: liuxiaonan@pku.edu.cn

 <!---